Cardinal Bernardin Common Cause Series

 McCormick Lounge, Coffey Hall, LSC

 This lecture, named after Joseph Bernardin, Cardinal Archbishop of Chicago from 1982 to 1996, for his influential work toward Church reform after the Second Vatican Council through his Catholic Common Ground Initiative.
 Bernardin further sought to address social issues, especially in developing his “Seamless Garment Ethic of Life" He also worked toward ecumenism and interfaith dialogue throughout his life.
-This year’s Bernardin Lecturer is Cardinal Christophe Pierre, Apostolic Nuncio to the United States.
-His lecture is entitled, "Pope Francis: Discernment and the Dialectic of Mercy."
+This year’s Bernardin Lecturer was Cardinal Christophe Pierre, Apostolic Nuncio to the United States.
+His lecture was entitled, "Pope Francis: Discernment and the Dialectic of Mercy."

-• 2023 Annual Cardinal Bernardin Common Cause Lecture - Bishop John Stowe, O.F.M.
+2023 Annual Cardinal Bernardin Common Cause Lecture - Bishop John Stowe, O.F.M.
 CONV.

 Tuesday, April 11, 2023